LenAnderson/SillyTavern-Variable-Viewer/README.md

 # Variable Viewer

 A quick and dirty way to show the local and global variables.
-Helpful while woring on ST scripts.
+Helpful while working on ST scripts.